 Spring is officially here.
 Marked by Chicago’s breathtaking Chicagohenge spring equinox spectacle, from here on out things start to look up each year once the notorious Midwest winter has passed us by.

 Chicago is gearing up for bloom, growth, and warmer days ahead.
-At the same time, relative normalcy has returned to the city and along with it countless possibilities and events in Chicago.
+At the same time, events and activities are offering countless possibilities to have fun across the city.

 There’s so much to do regardless of whether we’re treated to sunshine or April showers so here are our top activities to do this April and the best ways of embracing the spring cheer.

 1. Take in the tulips of Michigan Avenue

 Every fall the City of Chicago plants tens of thousands of tulip bulbs in the Michigan Avenue medians from Oak Street to Roosevelt Road.
 It is then at the start of April that these bulbs then begin opening up and filling Michigan Avenue with a kaleidoscopic sea of tulips.
 They have become synonymous with the arrival of spring in Chicago and they immediately fill the air with spring cheer.
 It’s a must-do!

 An equally as impressive floral spectacle is provided charm of cherry blossom trees in full bloom.
 Typically, the sakura blooms start within the first two weeks of April in Chicago.
 Though it can be a guessing game and they could flourish at their peak towards the end of April.

 The soft, delicate blossoms only bloom for a week or two, making it a rare sight.
 Especially options for where to see them in Chicago are somewhat limited.
 If you want to behold the blooming season this year, head to our article on where to view the cherry blossoms in Chicago this spring and take a look at our map with all the hot cherry blossom viewing spots.